 Rock Sample

-Rock cutting sample is used to describe lithology of the formation.
-In this study, samples were taken from the higher part of the formation and the distance between two stations was 5 meters, therefore rock cuttings were taken at 50 m intervals at the upper part of the Shiranish formation and thin sections were made using blue resin to assess porosity and microfacies.
+Rock sample is used to describe lithology of the formation.
+In this study, samples were taken from the lower part of the formation and the distance between two samples was 5 meters, therefore rock samples were taken for 50 m intervals at the lower part of the Shiranish formation and thin sections were made using blue resin to assess porosity and microfacies.

 Well Log Data